boilingdata/node-boilingdata/README.md

 ```

 This repository contains JS/TS BoilingData SDK.
 Please see the integration tests on `tests/query.test.ts` for for more examples.

+### Region
+BoilingData is globally distributed and can work with S3 data in any region.
+The region specified when creating the `BoilingData` instance dictates where data processing occurs - this should be the same as the region where your data is housed to ensure there is low latency and you are not charged unnecessary data egress fees by Amazon.
+If you need to query datasets in buckets across multiple regions, you should create multiple `BoilingData` instances.

 ### Callbacks